Boy charged after drill attack on woman

 The incident happened in the Railway Street area of Strabane on Saturday morning.

-The woman is in a "critical but stable" condition in hospital.
+The woman is in a "stable condition in a critical care unit" in hospital.

 Police said she had sustained "a very serious head injury".